 Julius Armstrong, a young man in his twenties, plays drums.

-We have started a voice class consisting of 1-hour sessions on Saturday afternoons, every month. for Music Workshop members.
+We are starting a drumming class consisting of 1-hour sessions on Saturday afternoons, every 2 weeks, free for Music Workshop members.

 Youtube videos of their performance at the Lake Arbor Community Data Festival on June 11, 2016 are:

 To contact the Music Workshop, please e-mail David Kiasi at david.kiasi<@>gmail.com or calling (301) 335-5802.